squinkylabs/SquinkyVCV/docs/using-a-compressor.md

 * Special effects – notably “pumping.
 * Ducking.

 In general, a compressor will reduce the level of the “loud” parts.
-Of course this is the same as increasing the level of the soft parts, especially if you use some “makeup-gain”.
+Of course, this is the same as increasing the level of the soft parts, especially if you use some “makeup-gain”.
 Very roughly, the attack and release controls affect how quickly the compressor adapts to loud and soft parts.
 The threshold, and compression curve will determine “how much” the signal gets compressed.

-It is very common to adjust the controls on the compressor, and end up with a sound that is “worse” than what you started with.
+It is very common to adjust the controls on the compressor and end up with a sound that is “worse” than what you started with.
 That’s one of the reasons there is a bypass (or on/off) on our compressors.
 It’s always a good idea to compare the processed sound vs the original.

 ## Attack and Release